mohitbhoir789/ai_research_lab/README.md

 ## Configuration

-Create a `.env` in the project root with your API keys:
+Create a `.env` file in the project root with your API credentials:

 ```env
 OPENAI_API_KEY=<your-openai-key>